-7.2.8 The Impact assessment concludes that the site has a low potential for archaeological remains.
+7.2.8 The Impact assessment concludes that the site has a low potential for archaeological remains other than relating to the modern period.

 Significance

 7.2.9 Based on the information gained in this report, it can be concluded that the site is of low archaeological significance.